oss-generic/process/docs/DefiningLabels.md

 * `p.Medium`: Marginal impact on user experience.
 * `p.Low`: Very little impact, unlikely to do in the near future.
 * `p.Zero`: Unlikely to do, ever.

+> An issue is considered as _accepted_ when a priority label has been assigned.

+### Status (`s.`)

+* Open issues
+    * No status: New issue yet to be triaged.
+    * `s.Ongoing` : The issue is being worked on.
+* Open PR
+    * `s.ToReview`: Waiting for the review.
+    * `s.Ongoing` : The PR is being worked on.
+    * `s.ToMerge`: Main reviewer approved the changes.
+    * `s.MergeApproved` : Both main reviewer and the code quality reviewer has approved the merge.
+PR can be merged.
+    * `s.OnHold` : The work on the PR has been put on hold pending some other event.
+* Closed issue/PR
+    * `s.Discarded` : The PR was abandoned.

 ### Category (`c.`)